scipy-lectures/scientific-python-lectures/packages/statistics/index.rst

         regression.

-    To compute a regression that is less sentive to outliers, one must use a **robust model**.
-This is done in seaborn using ``robust=True`` in the plotting functions, or in statsmodels by replacing the use of the OLS by a "Robust Linear Model", :func:`statsmodels.formula.api.rlm`.
+    To compute a regression that is less sentive to outliers, one must use a `robust model
+    <https://en.wikipedia.org/wiki/Robust_statistics>`_.
+This is done in
+    seaborn using ``robust=True`` in the plotting functions, or in statsmodels by replacing the use of the OLS by a "Robust Linear Model", :func:`statsmodels.formula.api.rlm`.

 Testing for interactions
 =========================

 .. image:: auto_examples/images/plot_wage_education_gender_1.png
-   :target: auto_examples/plot_education_gender.html
+   :target: auto_examples/plot_wage_education_gender.html
    :align: center
    :scale: 60